 - RAM requirements — Minimum and exact matching

-- Storage requirements — Match by type (NVMe, SSD, HDD), capacity, and RAID configuration
+- Storage requirements — Match by type (NVMe, SSD, HDD), capacity, and configuration

 - Location — Datacenter and rack preferences